ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 #### The Metadata tab

-A common API is provided by Glance to define key and value pairs to tag metadata for different types of resources (images, artifacts, volumes, flavors, aggregates, and so on).
-If the image that you select contains pre-defined metadata, you will see them in the **Available metadata** column.
+Glance provides a common API to define key and value pairs that tag metadata for different types of resources (images, artifacts, volumes, flavors, aggregates, and so on).
+If the image that you select contains pre-defined metadata, you'll see that in the **Available metadata** column.

-You can also create additional key and value pairs in the **Custom** field and click the plus sign (+) to move it to the **Existing metadata** list.
-Example custom metadata is a parameter that you want to pass to the application to be installed with the instance.
+You can create additional key and value pairs in the **Custom** field and click the plus sign (+) to move them to the **Existing metadata** list.
+For example, custom metadata is a parameter that you'd want to pass to the application, so it can be installed with the instance.

 ![Custom meta]({{site.baseurl}}/img/launch_instance_meta.png)